 Not only do I have two easy Thanksgiving planning guides to print and follow, but one includes how to make the whole dinner in an Instant Pot / pressure cooker!

-Note: This year many of us are planning a much different Thanksgiving than in years past.
-If you’re cooking for a smaller crowd—or even just for two—this holiday, the All Pressure Cooker Planning Guide will help you make Thanksgiving staples in smaller portions.
+🥧 Note: This holiday, if you’re cooking for a smaller crowd—even just for one or two—the Total Instant Pot Thanksgiving Planning Guide will help you make Thanksgiving staples in smaller portions.

 The Two Best Thanksgiving Meal Planners